centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-vernemq-restapi.md

 the proxy connection protocol.

 In order to prevent this issue, use the *curl* HTTP backend by adding the following option to the command: ```--http-backend='curl'```.

-### How do I remove the *count* perfdatas if I want to filter on just one application ?

-The Plugin adds the count of objects by default.
-This can be useless if the objects are filtered with the ```--filter-name``` parameter.
-Therefore, these useless perfdatas can be omitted by adding a perfdata filter : ```--filter-perfdata='^$'```.